 Reasses Political Views

-If you’re wary of family political drama, I encourage you to take a look at this wonderful campaign ad run by progressive, Democratic candidate Carl Sciortino during a primary race for the Massachusetts Fifth Congressional District.
+If you’re wary of family political drama, I encourage you to take a look at a wonderful campaign ad run by progressive, Democratic candidate Carl Sciortino during a primary race for the Massachusetts Fifth Congressional District.
 The ad parodies “coming out” as a Massachusetts liberal to a tea party father.
 (The ad is also tongue-in-cheek because State Rep. Sciortino (D-MA 34) is openly gay.
 He did lose the primary, but still serves in the Massachusetts House – and it was one of the best political ads I’ve seen.)

 So, once you’ve done the appropriate research, it’s time to formulate a political opinion.
 Once this is done, you should try to align yourself with a political part.
 Like it or not, party politics is here to stay, and it’s important to at least attach yourself ideologically with a cause so that you can know where you stand with a certain candidate - even if you don’t check a party box on your voter registration form.